Skip to content

 Public Involvement

-Public meetings will be held in Fort Yukon and Fairbanks to learn more about the planning area.
-These meetings are designed to seek input on how Alaskans want to use state lands now and in the future; to encourage the public to provide written comments; and to provide the public with information about the planning process and answer questions related to the planning effort.
+Public meetings were held in Fort Yukon and Fairbanks to learn more about the planning area.
+These meetings were designed to seek input on how Alaskans want to use state lands now and in the future; to encourage the public to provide written comments; and to provide the public with information about the planning process and answer questions related to the planning effort.

 Community Date & Time Location